 - Single entity coverage.
-In addition to bare walls coverage, this covers built-in fixtures in individual condo units (think cabinets).
+In addition to what’s included in bare walls coverage, single entity coverage insures built-in fixtures in individual condo units (think cabinets).

 - All-in coverage.
 This is the most comprehensive of the three options.
-In addition to covering the structure, shared property, and built-in fixtures in individual units, it also covers individual condo unit improvements and additions.
+It covers the structure, shared property, and built-in fixtures in individual units, as well as individual condo unit improvements and additions.

-The cost of your HO6 insurance depends on your condo’s location, its safety features, the limits and deductibles you choose, and other factors.
-That said, our condo insurance costs start at $752 a year or $62 a month in Florida.
+The cost of your HO6 policy depends on your condo’s location, its safety features, the limits and deductibles you choose, and other factors.
+That said, our condo insurance costs start at $752 annually or around $62 per month in Florida.

 You might qualify for additional discounts, too.
 We offer discounts and credits for:

-- Opting for an electronic policy (we’re all about saving those trees!)
+- Choosing an electronic policy (we’re all about saving those trees!).